minprog/exercises/writing/stack/index.md

 # Stack

+> **Zelfstandig.**
+>
+> Deze opdracht is niet bedoeld voor samenwerken, maar je hoeft 'm ook niet helemaal alleen te doen.
+Het doel is ervaring opdoen met technieken en daarom moet je alles zelf oefenen.
+Maar schroom niet hulp te vragen, en als het nodig is kan iemand het even voordoen.
+Als je naderhand maar zelf alle stappen doorlopen hebt.

 This is your last assignment in C!
 It's all about **abstract data types**.
 What are those?
 Well, let's take a look at types of data that we have seen so far:

 - C has many built-in **data types** such as `int`, `float` and "pointer".

 - C also has some data types that you can use to manage **collections** of data:

   - For structs, you have to specify which fields are in it and what types those fields have.
 The number of fields and their names and types are fixed.

   - For arrays, you specify just a single type, because each element in an array has the same type.
 You have to known in advance how many entries you will need.

-- Using all of these built-in data types, we can create our own **dynamic data structures**, which can be designed to work well with certain algorithms (like a well-designed hash table structure that will make a dictionary lookup function *very* fast).
+- Using all of these built-in data types, we can create our own **dynamic data structures**, which can be designed to work well with certain algorithms (like a well-designed hash table structure that will make a dictionary lookup function _very_ fast).

 There are many dynamic data structures of many forms, and many of these structures are well-known and have been for decades.
 People have been designing data structures and algorithms since the dawn of the computing era in the 1950s.